t-hamano/custom-html-block-extension/readme.txt

 * Clean: Update npm packages

 = 2.2.3 =
-* Fix: Emmet does not work in the classic editor
+* Fix: Quick tag insertion is not reflected in the classic editor

 = 2.2.2 =
 * Fix: Emmet does not work in the classic editor